Prague Experience logoPrague tourist information & travel guide logo

 New Building of the National Museum

-Adjacent to the Historical Building, the New Building is an equally imposing and iconic structure, but of an entirely different architectural style.
+Adjacent to the Historical Building, the New Building of the National Museum is also an imposing and iconic structure, but of an entirely different architectural style.

 The ground floor is a huge oblong block covered in glass.
 On top, sits an even larger block of concrete and glass, elevated high above street level.

 The New Building of the National Museum was constructed in 1937.
-This was before the Nazi and Communist occupations of the country, but perhaps it was a portent of the turmoil that was to come - the building exudes a chilling power, more than any other in Prague.
+This was before the Nazi and Communist occupations of Prague, but perhaps it was a portent of the turmoil to come - from outside the building seems to exude a chilling power.

 Underground Corridor

-An underground corridor connects the two buildings of the National Museum, enabling visitors to see the whole museum complex without exiting and crossing the road above.
+An underground corridor connects the Historical Building to the New Building, which enables visitors to see the whole museum complex without exiting and crossing the road above.

 A rolling film, entitled 'Moments of History', is projected onto the sides of the corridor for people to watch as they walk through it.
 The images depict the evolution of Wenceslas Square from Prehistoric times to the modern day, covering all the main periods of history, including the Gothic, Renaissance, Baroque, Nazi and Communist eras.

-A ticket for the National Museum allows you to visit both buildings and use the corridor that connects them.
-Enter the museum via either building (the New Building usually has shorter queues).
+A ticket for the National Museum allows you to visit both buildings, and to use the corridor that connects them.
+You can buy a ticket at either building (the New Building usually has shorter queues).

 -----------------------------------------------